Poetry Explorer

 Subject(s): Ethnic Groups - United States; Minorities - United States; U.s. - Race Relations

-BEHAVING LIKE A JEW, by GERALD STERN Poem Text Poem Explanation Poet Analysis Recitation by Author Poet's Biography
+BEHAVING LIKE A JEW, by GERALD STERN Poem Full Text Poem Explanation Poet Analysis Recitation by Author Poet's Biography

 First Line: When I got there the dead opossum looked like